 The routing of the control cable inside the shell is critical.
 It must be routed so that it doesn’t get smashed when the base plate assembly is re-installed.
 Luckily the the shell is made so the cable can be routed without being bothered by the base plate or interfering with the operation of the EHU.

-When I first tried re-installing the base plate, I found the connector board was sticking out too far.
-It was butted up against the side of the shell and not allowing the holes to line up for the mounting screws.
-So I had to drill a new hole and relocate the circuit board back farther onto the plate to allow clearance to the side of the shell.
-The pre-drilled holes in the plate for the connector boards work only with newer style shells and not the older ones.
+When I first tried re-installing the base plate, I found the edge of connector board was sticking out too far from the base plate.
+It was butted up against the side of the housing and not allowing the holes to line up for the mounting screws.
+So I had to drill a new hole for the connector board and relocate it back farther onto the plate to allow clearance from the side of the housing.
 Once the circuit board was relocated, the base plate assembly installed with no issue.

 Installing the ends of the copper tapes into the EST is always a bit of a challenge.
 But with some patience, it can be done with one person.
 The important thing here is to turn the sprocket to advance the tape and not the spools.
 Also, do not pull on the tape.
 That doesn’t work well.

 Once the tapes were maneuvered through the EST, bullets were re-installed on the ends of the tapes.
 I used the older style bullets I got from the KE4S EHU because I couldn’t find the original bullets removed back in 2012.
 There is a slight difference but I couldn’t find anyone on the SteppIR reflector who could tell me why they changed the design and if there were any problems with the older bullets.
 One reader said he has been using older bullets with no problems so I decided to just leave the older bullets installed.
-I later found the 2012 bullets on the day I closed the EHU up and installed it on the boom.
+I later found the 2012 bullets on the day I sealed the EHU.
 I’ll keep them as spares.